wurstscript/wurstscript.github.io/_doc/stdlib/data/linkedlist.md

 The linked list comes with an in place merge sort that allows you to efficiently sort lists of any type using a `Comparator<T>`.
 Int and Real comparators are provided.
 To sort arbitrary types, implement a custom comparator.
 A comparator is a closure that takes two parameters `(p1, p2)` of the same type and returns an integer, indicating the result of the comparison.
 If the result is negative, `p1` will be considered smaller than `p2`.
-If it is positive, `u1` is considered bigger than `p2`.
+If it is positive, `p1` is considered bigger than `p2`.
-Zero indicates two indentical positions and the resulting position is undefined.
+Zero indicates two indentical values and the position in the resulting list is undefined.
 In the following example we sort a list of units by distance to a target.
 The closest unit is then popped off the list.

 ```wurst